Bacteria on the Skin and Why We Should Wash Our Hands

 Experts say that we should be careful but not fearful with respect to hand hygiene.
-We should wash our hands thoroughly in high-risk situations, follow a safety routine when using a public washroom, use a hand sanitizer when we need to wash our hands but can't get to a sink, and follow the recommendation of heath agencies to wash our hands more often during the outbreak of a disease in our family or in our community.
+We should wash our hands thoroughly in high-risk situations, follow a safety routine when using a public washroom, use a hand sanitizer when we need to wash our hands but can't get to a sink, and follow the recommendation of health agencies to wash our hands more often during the outbreak of a disease in our family or in our community.

-- The Global Hand Washing Organization
+- The Global Hand Washing Partnership

 - Hand Hygiene Recommendations from the Minnesota Department of Public Health